-The temporary concrete blocks and barriers around Melbourne are being replaced with long-term measures, to protect people visiting, living and working in the city.
+The temporary concrete blocks and barriers around Melbourne are being replaced with long-term measures, to improve safety for people visiting, living and working in the city.

 We’re also installing upgraded security cameras and a new public address system, so police and emergency services can direct people if there’s an emergency.

-The upgrades will protect pedestrians from vehicle-based attacks, as well as improving how police can monitor and respond to any incidents.
+The upgrades will provide protection for pedestrians from vehicle-based attacks, as well as improving how police can monitor and respond to any incidents.

 The State Government is investing $50 million to deliver the measures, in partnership with Victoria Police and the City of Melbourne.